LogoLogo

 • Target Base Table (required): The table to which the information needs to be added.
 A drop-down list with all created tables is shown.
 This means the table needs to be created before the schedule can be created.

 • Custom delimiter: the custom delimiter that is used in the file.
+You can only enter a delimiter here if custom delimiter is selected.

 • Header rows to skip: The number of consecutive header rows (at the top of the table) to skip.